 Around a third of users surveyed described the Nectar Cloud as completely enabling or allowing new possibilities for their research.

 “Nectar absolutely enables our research.
-We are doing new research into environmental audio data, we are world leaders in this research and we could not do this without Nectar,” Professor Paul Roe from QUT’s Ecoacoustics Research Group
+We are doing new research into environmental audio data, we are world leaders in this research and we could not do this without Nectar,” said Prof Paul Roe from QUT’s Ecoacoustics Research Group.

 Our users identified rapid and open access to computing resources as a key benefit of the Nectar Cloud.
 Access to the cloud enhances innovation in research by allowing researchers to easily explore the potential of cloud computing.
 This is particularly important for early career researchers.